KalicoCrew/kalico/docs/Bleeding_Edge.md

 - Smooth Transition of PA Values: Unlike the Marlin test, which can be sensitive to first layer calibration and has limited PA value testing, the Klipper PA tower allows for a smooth transition of PA values from layer to layer.
 - User-Friendly Calibration: This method provides a more user-friendly and less fiddly approach to fine-tuning the PA value.

-### Sample command:
+### Sample run command:
-RUN_PA_TEST NOZZLE=0.4 TARGET_TEMP=205 BED_TEMP=55
+Note, it is not reccomended to run the command directly without the helper macros configured.

-Note, it is not reccomended to run the command directly without the helper macros below.
+*RUN_PA_TEST NOZZLE=0.4 TARGET_TEMP=205 BED_TEMP=55*

-### Sample Gcode
+### Sample helper macros
-This sample Gcode can be included in **printer.cfg** or it's own ***.cfg** file and included in the **printer.cfg**.
+This sample Gcode can be included in **printer.cfg** or s seperate ***.cfg** file and #included in **printer.cfg**.
 Specific start/end printing Gcode for the printer should be added to ensure it aligned with the standard printing process such as the appropriate heating, homing and bed meshing sequences and additional functions such as enabling fan, additional purge lines, pressure advance setup, or adjusting the flow rate.

 ```
 [delayed_gcode start_pa_test]
 gcode:
     {% set vars = printer["gcode_macro RUN_PA_TEST"] %}
-    ; Add your start GCode here, for example:
+    # Add your start GCode here, for example:
-    G28
+    # G28
-    M190 S{vars.bed_temp}
+    # M190 S{vars.bed_temp}
-    M109 S{vars.hotend_temp}
+    # M109 S{vars.hotend_temp}
     {% set flow_percent = vars.flow_rate|float * 100.0 %}
     {% if flow_percent > 0 %}
     M221 S{flow_percent}